BEiT: BERT Pre-Training of Image Transformers: Methods

 Rather than randomly choosing patches for the masked positions $\mathcal{M}$, we employ blockwise masking in our work.
 As summarized in Algorithm~\ref{alg:mask}, a block of image patches is masked each time.
 For each block, we set the minimum number of patches to $16$.
 Then we randomly choose an aspect ratio for the masking block.
 We repeat the above two steps until obtaining enough masked patches, i.e., $0.4 N$, where $N$ is the total number of image patches, and $0.4$ is masking ratio.

 The MIM task is greatly inspired by masked language modeling~\citep{bert}, which is one of the most successful pre-training objective in natural language processing.
 Moreover, blockwise (or n-gram) masking is also widely applied in BERT-like models~\citep{spanbert,unilm2,t5}.
-However, directly using pixel-level auto-encoding for vision pre-training pushes the model to focus on short-range dependencies and high-frequency details~\citep{dalle}. \our{} overcomes the above issue by predicting discrete visual tokens, which summarizes the details to high-level abstractions.
+However, directly using pixel-level auto-encoding (i.e., recovering the pixels of masked patches) for vision pre-training pushes the model to focus on short-range dependencies and high-frequency details~\citep{dalle}. \our{} overcomes the above issue by predicting discrete visual tokens, which summarizes the details to high-level abstractions.
 Ablation studies in Section~\ref{sec:ablation} show that our proposed method significantly outperforms pixel-level auto-encoding.